bununichita/Suffix-Tree/README.md

 ## Overview

 This Racket project provides a set of functions to manipulate suffix trees and perform pattern-matching operations.
-The code is designed to find the longest common prefix between words, support suffix tree searches, and enable pattern matching using recursive methods..
+The code is designed to find the longest common prefix between words, support suffix tree searches, and enable pattern matching using recursive methods.

 ---